 We rely on licenses in order to be able to use various proprietary technologies that are material to our business, including our core integrated fluidic circuit and multi-layer soft lithography technologies.
 We do not own the patents that underlie these licenses.
 Our rights to use the technology we license are subject to the negotiation of, continuation of and compliance with the terms of those licenses.
 In some cases, we do not control the prosecution, maintenance, or filing of the patents to which we hold licenses, or the enforcement of these patents against third parties.
 Some of our patents and patent applications were either acquired from another company who acquired those patents and patent applications from yet another company, or are licensed from a third party.
 Thus, these patents and patent applications are not written by us or our attorneys, and we did not have control over the drafting and prosecution.
 The former patent owners and our licensors might not have given the same attention to the drafting and prosecution of these patents and applications as we would have if we had been the owners of the patents and applications and had control over the drafting and prosecution.
-We cannot be certain that drafting and/or prosecution of the licensed patents and patent applications by the licensors have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents and other intellectual property rights.
+We cannot be certain that drafting and/or prosecution of the licensed patents and other intellectual property rights.